jessicarush/react-notes/nextjs_app_router.md

   const photo = photos.find((p) => p.id === params.id);
   const width = 600;

-  // If photo not found, return 404...
+  // If photo not found, return 404.
+  // You want to call notFound() here and not just render a 404
+  // so that the 404 status code gets sent correctly. notFound()
+  // throws a NEXT_NOT_FOUND error which will then be caught by
+  // the closest not-found special file. if (!photo) {
+    notFound();
+  }

-  return photo ? (
+  return (
     <main>
       <Image
         alt=""